 Posted on RespectTheNeighborhood.com

-TL;DR: When David C. Bills or anyone on the West Genesee Board says “stadium,” the image in their heads looks like a glossy, climate-controlled dome packed with cheering fans.
+TL;DR: When David C. Bills or anyone on the West Genesee School Board Board says “stadium,” the image in their heads looks like a glossy, climate-controlled dome packed with cheering fans.
 The reality they built next to us is a lower field jammed against homes—dust, noise, floodlights, traffic, and zero honest conversation.

 Words matter.
 “Stadium” doesn’t just describe a place—it sells a feeling.
 And that feeling is used to bulldoze the people living right beside it.